microsoft/KC/papers/Entailment-Issues/README.md

 --max_seq_length 128
 ```

-Train a model only using bias features:
+To train a model only using bias features:

 ```python
 python code/debias/train_bias_only.py --input_dir data/nli/mnli \